 No, not all processor have integrated graphics.
-Some of the older AMD processor may lack integrated graphics.
+For instance, when it comes to AMD, only the “G” designated processors have integrated graphics.

-Fortunately, though, all of the newer processor do come with integrated graphics.
+Fortunately, though, most, if not all, of the Intel processors do come with integrated graphics.

 No, they do not.
 While most do, there are some that do not feature onboard graphics for two reasons.

-Secondly, a motherboard may support a processor with an integrated graphics, but it may not have any output port such as HDMI, DVI-D, DP etc. In this case, the motherboard cannot claim to have onboard graphics.
+Firstly, a motherboard may support a processor with an integrated graphics, but it may not have any output port such as HDMI, DVI-D, DP etc. In this case, the motherboard cannot claim to have onboard video output.

 Why Don’t Motherboard Feature their Own Graphics Cards?